 She’s gone, I am abused, and my relief

-If Othello is so sure of himself, why then does he so quickly credit Iago’s insinuations concerning his wife’s infidelity?
-It may seem tempting to take this fact alone as the evidence that beneath his seeming self-confidence lies a stratum of nagging self-doubt.
-That would be to underestimate Iago’s cunning, and the deviousness of his lies.
+Even so, might a nagging sef-doubt underlie Othello’s seeming self-confidence?
+If he is so sure of himself, why then does he so quickly credit Iago’s insinuations concerning his wife’s infidelity?
+That simply attests to Iago’s cunning, and the deviousness of his lies.
 Iago’s malign stroke of genius is to finger Othello’s lieutenant Cassio as Desdemona’s supposed paramour.
 This is not because Othello envies the poise of his polished lieutenant (although Iago certainly does).
-Cassio had played the part of the intermediary in Othello’s and Desdemona’s courtship (III.iii.71, 100).
+Cassio had played the part of the intermediary in Othello’s and Desdemona’s courtship.
 Iago professes surprise upon hearing of this, when the topic comes up, but he’s presumably known of it all along; it’s part of his scheme to remind Othello at this when planting his fabrications.
 Othello and Desdemona may have had little chance to speak to each other directly when he was a guest at her father’s house; perhaps they were seldom or never alone together.
 For whatever reason, they had relied on the help of the ever-solicitous Cassio to serve as their go-between.
 What this means is that Othello not only had been dependent on Cassio to relay his feelings to Desdemona, but had also depended on Cassio’s attestations of her love for him.
 By suggesting that there had been something illicit between Desdemona and Cassio, Iago effectively undermines Othello’s confidence in the truth of all that had passed between himself and his bride before they were married.
 In that same stroke, he loses his confidence in the storybook quality of their romance.
 That he is a marvelous hero he never doubts; he merely suspects that he might have been duped into a marriage unworthy of his nobility.
-“Why did I marry?” he finds himself wondering, helplessly disoriented (III.iii.245).
+“Why did I marry?” he finds himself wondering, helplessly disoriented.

 No, when light-winged toys